hitachihex/WillOfTheWispsTAS/README.md

     Bash <br />
     Grapple <br />
     AbilityWheel <br />
+    Rng, Random, Seed - for setting the random seed of the game. <br />
     Pos  - for setting oris position, in form of Pos,xpos,ypos <br /> Mouse - set mouse pos e.g Mouse, xpos, ypos -- values clamped to viewport from top left of game window as 0.0, 0.0 <br />
     Wheel <br />